 Basic net loss per share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents and adjusted for the weighted-average number of common shares outstanding that are subject to repurchase.
-The Company has excluded 45,000 and 71,875 weighted-average shares subject to repurchase from the weighted-average number of common shares outstanding for the three months ended June 30, 2015 and 2014, respectively.
-In addition, the Company has excluded 45,000 and 83,125 weighted-average shares subject to repurchase from the weighted-average number of common shares outstanding for the six months ended June 30, 2015 and 2014, respectively.
+The Company has excluded 45,000 shares subject to repurchase from the weighted-average number of common shares outstanding for each of the three months ended March 31, 2016 and 2015.
 Diluted net loss per share is calculated by dividing the net loss by the weighted-average number of common share equivalents outstanding for the period determined using the treasury-stock method.
 Dilutive common stock equivalents are comprised of warrants for the purchase of common stock, options outstanding under the Company's equity incentive plans and potential shares to be purchased under the ESPP.
 For the periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to the Company's net loss position.